Management of chronic conditions

 Which health professionals can help manage my chronic health condition?

-If you have a chronic illness, you will likely benefit from having a team of health professionals involved in your care.
+If you have a chronic illness, you may benefit from having a team of health professionals involved in your care.
+This is called a multidisciplinary team.

 Your doctor

 Make sure you have a doctor who understands you and the way you live your life.
-Having one person who is central to your health care will make it much easier for you.
+Having one person who is central to your health care can make things easier for you.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Having a healthy lifestyle can help you to manage your chronic condition.
+Having a healthy lifestyle can help lower your chance of developing a chronic condition.
 A healthy lifestyle includes:

 - a good diet